TKomericki/Rhetos-wiki/Installing-plugin-packages.md

 3. Read the package's **Readme.md** file, to see if there are additional step that need to be done in order to install or configuring the plugin correctly.

-4. Run `bin\DeployPackages.exe` to rebuild the Rhetos server application with the new package.
+4. Run `bin\DeployPackages.exe` to rebuild the Rhetos application with the new package.